rexaamiri/rezaamiri/content/publication/example/index.md

 {{% callout note %}}

-Click the \*Cite\* button above to import publication metadata into your reference management software.
+Click the \*Cite\* button above to import publication metadata into your reference management software or click the \*DOI\* button to open the journal's website for further details and full-text of the article.

 {{% /callout %}}